 From calls for Indigenous judges on the bench to defence counsel ethics in defending guilty clients, the legal system is filled with contentious issues and thorny questions.
-This course examines contemporary controversies in the legal realm, including the gendered and raced composition of the judiciary, the (mis)behaviour of judges and its regulation, the ethics of our lawyers, and the most pressing legal issues presently before our courts.
+This course examines contemporary controversies in the legal realm, including the gendered and raced composition of the judiciary, judicial (mis)behaviour and its (lack of) regulation, lawyer ethics, and the most pressing legal issues presently before our courts.